Depression vs Anxiety | Know the Difference Between Both

 Although these similarities in causes and symptoms exist, the difference between anxiety and depression can be addressed in terms of their impact on an individual’s thinking.
 Some of the key differences have been highlighted below:

 Anxiety is predominantly marked by excessive worrying about a situation or problem.
-Worries about when one will feel better, future of one’s health and many other things tend to paint the picture of an individual.
-However, in case of depression a constant sense of worry is not experienced.
+Worries about when one will feel better, the future of one’s health, and many other things tend to paint the picture of an individual.
+However, in case of depression, a constant sense of worry is not experienced.
 In fact, the idea of not believing to get better dominates the thought pattern.

 The perception of events in case of anxiety is anticipatory (future-oriented) in nature.
 Along with this, the tendency to perceive the future as psychologically closer is also seen in the condition.
-In case of depression the focus is on what is happening in the current time or what the past experiences hold for them.
-As a result they perceive the present-day event in light of the past.
+In the case of depression, the focus is on what is happening in the current time or what the past experiences hold for them.
+As a result, they perceive the present-day event in light of the past.